 Many patients swear by home remedies for keloid scars.
 Are they onto something?

-The short answer is that home keloid remedies can’t help if your goal is the total removal of keloids from visible areas of your body, but they may reduce keloid size or help them blend into the surrounding skin.
+If you’re wondering, “how to get rid of keloids from piercings at home“ or “how to remove keloids fast“, it’s important to know that home keloid remedies can’t help if your goal is the total removal of keloids from visible areas of your body.
+However, they may reduce keloid size or help them blend into the surrounding skin.

 Crushed Garlic